CosmWasm/docs-deprecated/docs/02-integration.md

 pass the `wasm.Keeper` into your `exchange.Keeper`.
-If you know the format for sending messages and querying the contract (exported as JSON schema from each contract), and have a way of configuring addresses of supported token contracts, your exchange code can simply call `wasm.Keeper.Execute` with a properly formatted message to move funds, or `wasm.Keeper.SmartQuery` to check balances.
+If you know the format for sending messages and querying the contract (exported as JSON schema from each contract), and have a way of configuring addresses of supported token contracts, your code can simply call `wasm.Keeper.Execute` with a properly formatted message to move funds, or `wasm.Keeper.QuerySmart` to query the contract instance via it's interface or `wasm.Keeper.QueryRaw` to query storage directly.

 If you look at the unit tests in [`x/wasm/keeper`](https://github.com/CosmWasm/wasmd/tree/master/x/wasm/keeper), it should be pretty straightforward.